-ABTC 3063 - Project Management (3)
+ABTC 3063 - Organizational Project Management (3)

 This course covers the basic principles of project management, including concepts from the initiating, planning, executing, monitoring and controlling, and closing process groups.
 Introduces fundamentals from the ten project management knowledge areas: integration, scope, time, cost, quality, human resources, communications, risk, procurement, and stakeholder management.
+This course is designed for students who are not majoring in Project Management.